If you wish to save money on travel insurance in 2020 – click here.

 While travel insurance for UK holidays may not always be a necessity, depending on your circumstances, most travel insurance companies provide you with a cover for UK holiday if you have pre-booked accommodation for a consecutive stay of two to three nights or longer.

 Travel insurance is generally worth getting, especially if you are making international trips or taking an extensive holiday.
-Essentially, when you are travelling abroad, you are outside your immediate health insurance provider, and consequently health services may end up costing you a lot.
+When travelling abroad, especially if you are older, you aren’t going to be covered by your health insurance for over 70s provider.
+Consequently health services may end up costing you a lot.
 If the NHS has agreements with the country you’re visiting then this cost may be mitigated, however it’s always best to keep an active travel insurance policy to cover for unforeseen circumstances during your trip.

 The best time to purchase your travel insurance policy, if you are looking to save money, may be when you are booking your air plane tickets.
 A combined booking may give you access to additional deals leading to lower overall costs for your holiday.
 Booking your travel insurance early can qualify you for bonus coverage, although it is still possible, with most insurance providers, to purchase cover until the day before you depart.

 One of the factors which affect the price of insurance is the excess, which is your financial contribution to any claim.
 This is typically £50-£100 for travel insurance.
 Generally, the higher your excess, the lower the cost of your insurance.
 Apart from the excess, how much you pay for insurance depends on other key factors such as: